telekom-security/tpotce/README.md

 For transparency reasons and to give you the ability to customize your install, we provide you the [ISO Creator](https://github.com/dtag-dev-sec/tpotce) that enables you to create your own ISO installation image.

 **Requirements to create the ISO image:**
-- Ubuntu 16.04.x or newer as host system (others *may* work, but remain untested)
+- Ubuntu 16.04 LTS or newer as host system (others *may* work, but remain untested)
 - 4GB of free memory
 - 32GB of free storage
 - A working internet connection